 Written by: Marty Grosjean, Only Natural Pet Founder & President

-What is the Difference Between Flea Treatments & Flea Repellents
+What's the Different Between a Flea Repellent & Flea Treatment?

-If your pet already has fleas, then purchasing only a flea repellent product is not going to solve your problem.
+If your pet already has fleas, then purchasing only a natural flea and tick repellent for dogs or cats product is not going to solve your problem.
 An existing flea infestation must be treated with a product that kills fleas, not one that simply repels them.